 One of the biggest misconceptions about Google Chromecast is that it is a standalone media player.
 It’s not.
 Instead, you need to use another device in combination with the Chromecast before you can stream content through it to your television.

-You do this by downloading the Google Home app on whatever phone, tablet or PC you want to use to stream the content.
+To set up Google Chromecast, you download the Google Home app on whatever phone, tablet or PC you want to use to stream the content.
 We’ve included instructions for doing this in a later section.

 Chromecast latest tech specifics